praveenkulkarni1996/project-euler/README.md

 # project-euler

+###License
+This code is provided for reference only.
+You need prior written permission to do any of the following: republish the code verbatim, publish the code with modifications, incorporate parts of the code into your own work, etc.

+Copyright © 2015 Praveen Kulkarni.
+All rights reserved.
+No warranty.

 This is a repository of my solved project euler codes / answers.
 This is the answers list

 001 -> 233168